tugbayatilla/adventofcode23/README.md

 - Again, i would like to point out one important thing.
 I need clear 1 hour to concentrate, context switching is not good :)
 - I could write code more smaller yet i knew exactly, that's why i wrote directly.
 No idea it is a good thing or not, not to stick to smallest steps

+## Day 3

+### Part 1

+- After i read the instructions, i have build my design template with contains what i need to do to accomplish the task
+- I am usign regex again, because it is quite easy. but dont forget tp put 'g' global at the end to get all results :)